yochess/tic_tac_toe/README.md

 # tic_tac_toe

+UPDATE:

+  I DID IT.
+NEXT STEP: REFACTOR AND THEN ALPHA-BETA PRUNING!!!!

 The goal is to implement a minimax algorithm which I know nothing about.

 So far my primitive algorithm does 3 things: